 - Image Source: New Friend Envy

 - Keep Circulating the Tapes: The web animations used to come in available DVDs with many alternate versions and character commentaries.
 Since Making Fiends is licensed by Nickelodeon, the creators can't sell any of its merchandise, even what they made independently.
 All of the DVDs were uploaded by someone on YouTube at one time... but he has since deleted his account.

 - Charlotte's parents are dead, and Charlotte's grandmother lied to her about them being on the moon.
 It fits the grim theme of the show and it is implied in "Parents", but it's never been outright confirmed.

-- Several Season 2 episodes were produced, but Nickelodeon refuses to air them for whatever reason.
+- Several Season 2 episodes were produced that Nickelodeon refused to air for whatever reason.
 This one is very unlikely.
-There are scripts for unproduced episodes, not actual finished episodes that haven't been released.
+There have been scripts for unproduced episodes, not actual finished episodes that were never released.